-Let's go through the steps together!
+Let's go through the steps together:

-Create an Account and Setup a Container on Google Tag Manager.
+Step 1: Create an Account and Setup a Container on Google Tag Manager.

-You'll get codes that need to be added to the Code Injection section with further instructions on how exactly to do that.
+Step 2: You'll get codes that need to be added to the Code Injection section with further instructions on how exactly to do that.

 You may also find options to add, edit and publish tags on Google Tag Manager Dashboard.

-Once you've added the codes, you'll get access to data, that will give you more insight on traffic analysis and marketing optimization.
+Step 3: Once you've added the codes, you'll get access to data, that will give you more insight on traffic analysis and marketing optimization.

 As you might have guessed, you can implement similar valid codes the same way through the Code Injection from other analytic tools to collect the data needed.

-Keep in mind, that the web analytics is more than just installing a script on a website and waiting for the report to show the number of visitors on your site.
+!Note: Web analytics is more than just installing a script on a website and waiting for the report to show the number of visitors on your site.
 It has more to do with constant analysis to figure out how your website basically performs.